Building design management in the early stages

 Paper 9: Svalestuen, Fredrik; Knotten, Vegard; Lædre, Ola; Drevland, Frode; Lohne, Jardar.
 Using building information model (BIM) devices to improve information flow and collaboration on construction sites.
 Journal of Information Technology in Construction (ITcon) 2017 ;Volum 22. s.
 204-219.

-Paper 10: Svalestuen, Fredrik; Knotten, Vegard; Lædre, Ola.
-Planning the building design process according to Level of Development.
+Paper 10: Svalestuen, Fredrik; Knotten, Vegard; Lædre, Ola; Lohne, Jardar.
+Planning the building design process according to level of detail.
+Lean Construction Journal 2018 s.
+16-30.